henriclinden/isr-btstack/README.md

     make -f Makefile_uart

-You need to be
+Note; you need to be root to run the apps.

-# Building
-To build the test apps use make.

-    make